Snyk/docs/_docs_nodejs/1_support.md

 title: "What type of Node.js projects does Snyk support?"
 ---
 Snyk for Node.js supports testing and fixing Node.js projects that have their dependencies managed by [npm](https://www.npmjs.com/) or [Yarn](https://yarnpkg.com/).
-It is available for GitHub repositories, and via the Snyk [CLI](/docs/using-snyk/).
+It is available for all GitHub, Bitbucket on premise, GitLab repositories, and via the Snyk [CLI](/docs/using-snyk/).